Food bank: United Kingdom

 In 2022 there were over 2,572 UK food banks in the UK.

 Professor Jon May, of Queen Mary University of London and the Independent Food Aid Network said statistics showed a rapid rise in several food banks during the last five years.

-Though foodbanks were rarely seen in the UK in the second half of the twentieth century, their use has started to grow, especially in the 2000s, and have since dramatically expanded.
+Though food banks were rarely seen in the UK in the second half of the twentieth century, their use has started to grow, especially in the 2000s, and have since dramatically expanded.
 The increase in the dependency on food banks has been blamed by some, such as Guardian columnist George Monbiot, on the 2008 recession and the Conservative government's austerity policies.
 These policies included cuts to the welfare state and caps on the total amount of welfare support that a family can claim.
-The OECD found that people answering yes to the question 'Have there been times in the past 12 months when you did not have enough money to buy food that you or your family needed?' decreased from 9.8% in 2007 to 8.1% in 2012, with Spectator editor Toby Young speculating in 2015 that the initial rise was due to both more awareness of food banks, and Jobcentres referring people to food banks when they were hungry.
+The OECD found that the number of people who answered yes to the question 'Have there been times in the past 12 months when you did not have enough money to buy food that you or your family needed?' has decreased from 9.8% in 2007 to 8.1% in 2012, with Spectator editor Toby Young speculating in 2015 that the initial rise was due to both more awareness of food banks, and Jobcentres referring people to food banks when they were hungry.

-Rachel Loopstra, lecturer on nutrition at King’s College London and food insecurity expert, said:
+Rachel Loopstra, lecturer on nutrition at King's College London and food insecurity expert, said:

 Those who are short of food are likely to frequently also be short of other essential products, like shampoo and basic hygiene products (e.g. soap, toilet rolls and sanitary products).
 Some people must choose between buying food and buying basic toiletries.

-As of January 2014, the largest group co-ordinating UK food banks was The Trussell Trust, a Christian charity based in Salisbury.
+As of January 2014, the largest group co-ordinating UK food banks was The Trussell Trust, a Christian charity based organization in Salisbury.
 About 43% of the UK's food banks were run by Trussell, about 20% by smaller church networks such as Besom and Basic, about 31% were independent, and about 4% were run by secular food bank networks such as Fare Share and Food Cycle.

 Before the 2008 credit crunch, food banks were "almost unheard of" in the UK.
-In 2004, Trussell only ran two food banks, but in 2022 the number had risen to over 1,400.
+In 2004, Trussell only ran two food banks.
 In 2011, about one new food bank was being opened per week.
 In 2012, the Trussell Trust reported that the rate of new openings had increased to three per week.
 In August, the rate of new openings spiked to four per week, with three new food banks being opened in that month for Nottingham alone.
+In 2022 the number of food banks run by Trussell had risen to over 1,400.